10

 Almost every wirehouse now offers discount brokerage (think how Morgan Stanley acquired E*TRADE) and almost every wirehouse now offers financial planning and investments from a salary/bonus advisor (think how Bank of America absorbed U.S. Trust).

-Independent firms are 100% committed to the financial advisor model.
-We are 100% committed to the fee-only model.
+We are 100% committed to the fee-based compensation model.
 It’s just that simple!

 approach